andycroll/andycroll.com/_posts/2018/2018-08-19-use-the-presence-method.md

 ## Instead of…

-...using long-winded conditionals to display the value of a variable.
+…using long-winded conditionals to display the value of a variable.

 ```ruby
 class User < ApplicationRecord